F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

   1. Update the **bigIpRuntimeInitConfig** input parameter to reference a corresponding `2nic` config file (for example, runtime-init-conf-2nic-payg-with-app.yaml )
   2. Update the **numNics** input parameter to **2**

-Other changes require customizing the example configuration files, republishing/rehosting (to git, s3, etc.).
-For example:

 To deploy a **BYOL** instance:

-  1. Edit/modify the Declarative Onboarding (DO) declaration in a corresponding `byol` runtime-init config file with the new `regKey` value.
+  1. Update the **bigIpLicenseKey** input parameters to reference the registration key to use when licensing the BIG-IP instance.
       Example:
-      ```yaml
-                My_License:
-                  class: License
-                  licenseType: regKey
-                  regKey: AAAAA-BBBBB-CCCCC-DDDDD-EEEEEEE
+      ```json
+      "bigIpLicenseKey":{
+        "value": "AAAAA-BBBBB-CCCCC-DDDDD-EEEEEEE"
+      }
       ```
-  2. Publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (for example: git, S3, etc.).
-  3. Update the **bigIpRuntimeInitConfig** input parameter to reference the new URL of the updated configuration.
-  4. Update the **licenseType** input parameter to use `byol` or **bigIpCustomImageId** input parameter to a valid byol image.
+  2. Update the **licenseType** input parameter to use `byol` or update the **bigIpCustomImageId** input parameter to use `byol` image.

+Other changes may require customizing the example configuration files.
+See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for customization details.

 In order deploy additional virtual services: